embedded-machine-learning/hwmodule-ultralytics-yolov5-openvino/eml-tools_project_template/README.md

 In ```init_env.sh```, adapt the ```source ../../venv/yolov5_pv38/bin/activate``` to your venv folder or conda implementation.

-#### Conversion script for ONNX models of yolov5 to OpenVino IR model
+#### Conversion Script for ONNX models of Yolov5 to OpenVino IR Model
 The first script to adapt is ```convert_yolo_onnx_to_ir_TEMPLATE.sh```.

 1. Get the output nodes of the ONNX file from https://github.com/embedded-machine-learning/hwmodule-ultralytics-yolov5-openvino#onnx-to-openvino

 2. Copy and rename ```convert_yolo_onnx_to_ir_TEMPLATE.sh``` to ```convert_yolo_onnx_to_ir_[MODELNAME].sh```, e.g.
 ```convert_yolo_onnx_to_ir_pt_yolov5s_640x360_oxfordpets_e300.sh```, where the MODELNAME is a exact match of the folder name of the model in ```exported-models```.
 Now, this script will only be used to convert this model.
 Note that the MODELNAME will be extracted from the file name and information about the implementation will be extracted for the evaluation.

 3. Edit the script and adapt the following constants for your conversion:

 ```
 USEREMAIL=alexander.wendt@tuwien.ac.at			 #Your email
 SCRIPTPREFIX=../../eml-tools    #There should be no need to change this